Hachita, New Mexico

 Hachita is a census-designated place in Grant County, New Mexico, United States.
-Its population was 49 as of the 2010 census.
+As of the 2020 census, Hachita had a population of 52.
 Hachita has a post office with ZIP code 88040.
 New Mexico State Road 9, New Mexico State Road 81, and New Mexico State Road 146 pass through the community.
 The ghost town of Old Hachita is several miles west of the town.

+Demographics

+This is also near the Crazy Cook Monument, which marks the starting point of the Continental Divide Trail, this trail is from this border to the Canada border.